 Included in the purchase is a 2000 Workhorse Truck (150k miles).
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $87,932 per year, minus your above mentioned expenses of $17,420 gives you an estimated $70,512 in net income or cash flow yearly.